mockoon/mockoon.com/content/docs/latest/mockoon-data-files/data-files-location.md

 ---
-title: Data storage location
+title: Data files
 meta:
-  title: Data storage location
+  title: Data files
   description: Learn where Mockoon's data storage files and application settings are located and how to move them to other folders
 order: 1100
 ---

-# Data storage location
+# Data files

 ---

+Mockoon desktop stores each mock API's data in a separate file.
+These files contain all the information about the environment, routes, and responses.
+They are stored in a JSON format and can be easily [shared](docs:mockoon-data-files/sharing-mock-api-files) with other Mockoon users, [used with the CLI](https://github.com/mockoon/mockoon/blob/main/packages/cli/README.md#use-your-mockoon-environment-file), or stored in a git repository.

+## Data files schema

+Each environment file contains information about the environment, routes, and responses.
+They are stored in a JSON format following a schema and are validated every time you open an environment.
+This schema is available in the [repository](https://github.com/mockoon/mockoon/blob/main/packages/commons/src/constants/environment-schema.constants.ts).

-## Locating the files
+## Locating the mock API files

-Since [v1.16.0](https://github.com/mockoon/mockoon/releases/tag/v1.16.0), Mockoon is storing each mock API's data in a separate file.

 You can locate the folder in which the API data are stored by right-clicking on each environment and selecting **"Show data file in explorer/finder"**: